Frostbite7/Frostbite7.github.io/_pages/about.md

 About me
 =====
-I am a computational modeler currently completing my PhD at University of Illinois at Urbana-Champaign.
+I am a computational modeler currently completing my PhD at University of Illinois at Urbana-Champaign (advised by [Dr. Kaiyu Guan](http://faculty.nres.illinois.edu/~kaiyuguan/)).
 My PhD focuses on ecological-hydrological modeling (esp., plant response to drought), fine-scale soil moisture dynamics, and model-data integration for earth and climate science.
-Before that, I received my B.S. in Hydraulic engineering and a second B.S. in economics from Tsinghua University, China.
+Before that, I received my B.S. in
+Hydraulic engineering and a second B.S. in economics from Tsinghua University, China.
 I'm looking for full-time positions in both industry and academia starting from Spring/Summer 2024.

 A data-driven personal website